-This page contains the text of a speech given by Michael Webster, Secretary of the Cabinet and Clerk of the Executive Council, to the Institute of Public Administration New Zealand in August 2017.
-It provides a history of the New Zealand Cabinet Manual and its purpose, the process of reviewing it, and provisions of the Cabinet Manual that are particulary relevant in the context of general elections and the formation of governments.
+This page contains the text of a speech given by Michael Webster, former Secretary of the Cabinet and Clerk of the Executive Council, to the Institute of Public Administration New Zealand in August 2017.
+It provides a history of the New Zealand Cabinet Manual and its purpose, the process of reviewing the 2017 edition, and provisions of the Cabinet Manual that are particularly relevant in the context of general elections and the formation of governments.

 The speech set out on this page can also be downloaded.